ironnysh/mighty/src/imprint.md

 GitHub is where we host the code and other assets related to this site ([read GitHub’s privacy policy](https://help.github.com/articles/github-privacy-statement/)), and Vercel is where we host the rendered website you're browsing ([read Vercel’s GDPR policy](https://vercel.com/legal/privacy-policy)).

 <ul class="columns">
-{% for privacy in content.privacy %}
+{% for privacy in texts.privacy %}
 <li>

 ### {{ privacy.title }}